About The Lab

 The aim of The Lab is to develop a practical model that can be adopted by others.
-Its name and logo is deliberately neutral to avoid stigmatising participants, and to focus on their potential rather than the fact that they have Asperger’s Syndrome.
+Its name and logo is deliberately neutral to avoid stigmatising participants, and to focus on their potential rather than the fact that they have High Functioning Autism or Asperger’s Syndrome.

 The project team includes technologists, educators, a project manager and support workers for parents and participants.
 A parent support group is being developed, as well as an online clearing house of information for carers and young people.

 How did it start?

 The Lab started with a 2009 – 2010 VicHealth funded research project, Connected Lives, that looked into the possibilities of using technology to improve the wellbeing of disadvantaged young people.
 The team found that one-on-one technology tuition worked particularly well with young people with Asperger’s Syndrome.
 At the same time, the team needed a space to run its expanding number of specialist technology projects.

 Inspiration for The Lab has also come through writer Dave Eggers’ 826 Valencia Project, which sees workers on Eggers’ McSweeney’s literary magazine undertaking one-on-one literacy tuition with disadvantaged children.
 McSweeney’s workers are located in a shopfront premises alongside an after-school literacy drop in centre.